The Soul-making School

 Fanny Brewster she/her

-Second Semester Guest Speaker: Crone Inspiration on Sovereignty and Third Semester Special Guest Speaker on Love & Compassion with Hojin Kimmel
+Second Semester Guest Teacher on Crone Insights and Inspiration on Experiencing Sovereignty & Third Semester Guest Teacher on Love

 Dr. Fanny Brewster is a Jungian analyst and a Professor at Pacifica Graduate Institute.
 Her many groundbreaking books, including Racial Complex: A Jungian Perspective on Race and Culture, African Americans and Jungian Psychology and, Archetypal Grief: Slavery’s Legacy of Intergenerational Child Loss, have helped readers to come to terms with Jung’s ongoing struggle to explain the cultural complex hobbled by his own biases.
 Dr. Brewster has undertaken the work of renewing and widening Jungian thought to include Africanist perspectives.
 She addresses the importance of elders as we go about the necessary work of evolving consciousness.

-In her presentation, Dr. Brewster will help us to explore how best to age and grow in wisdom.
-Women are often said to be the Keepers of being wise and keepers of the Circle.
+Dr. Brewster speaks about how women are often said to be the wise keepers of the Circle.
 If so, what might this look like as we age?
-What myths of the Feminine, can guide us today as we witness the oftentimes battering of the Feminine through society laws and centuries long oppression of one kind or another?
-We will gather and talk not only of a Battered Feminine, but also the Wisdom of becoming and being an Elder.
+What myths of the Feminine, can guide us today as we witness the oftentimes battering of the Feminine through societal laws and centuries-long oppression of one kind or another?
+We will gather and talk not only of a Battered Feminine, but also the wisdom of becoming and being an Elder who is grounded in sovereignty and love, and how conscious eldership may be the medicine for our times.

 — Fernanda, student of Soul-making School 2025